reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

     Write my command here

-It will look like this on the web:
+It will look like this on the web (Please note, this will remove one of the 2 colons):

   Some text::